felipesflisboa/AdditiveSceneLoader/README.md

 - Multiple scene groups
 - Sort canvas order between scenes
-- Callback for when all scenes from a group were loaded (add CallableAfterAdditiveLoad component or extend AdditiveComponent)
+- Callback for when all scenes from a group were loaded (add CallableAfterGroupLoad component or extend GroupComponent)

 ## Install